eBay/skin/CONTRIBUTING.md

 ## NPM Release

-As of v3, the `skin-ebay` module is published to the public NPM repository at https://registry.npmjs.org/.
+As of v3, the `@ebay/skin` module is published to the public NPM repository at https://registry.npmjs.org/.

-Please ensure your NPM registry is set correctly and that you are on the package owners list, i.e. `npm owner ls skin-ebay`.
+Please ensure your NPM registry is set correctly and that you are on the package owners list, i.e. `npm owner ls @ebay/skin`.

 Please follow the steps below to publish skin to NPM: